Skip to content

 • A deal record will be created in your HubSpot account and the deal amount will be updated to the payment total, including any applied discounts.
 For recurring payments, a new deal record will not be created every time recurring payments are processed, but those payments will appear on the subscription record.

-• When a buyer purchases recurring line items using an payment link or quote:
+• When a buyer purchases recurring line items using a payment link or quote:

 • HubSpot will create one subscription record when recurring line items share the same payment frequency and term length.
 For example, if a buyer purchases two monthly subscriptions with a one-year term length, HubSpot will group both recurring line items in the same subscription record.
 The subscription will be associated with the contact and deal record.